Our ancestors walked the old “Indian Gap Trail” across the mountains.

 INFORMATION AND REGULATIONS

-• Please see other pages on this site for schedules and routes for our in-town and out-of-town transportation services, including our Park Trail runs, our Community Trail runs, and our “between the traffic lights” Mountain and River Trail runs.
+• Please see other pages on this site for schedules and routes for our in-town and out-of-town transportation services, including our Community Trail runs and our Mountain and River Trail runs.

 • While these times indicate scheduled departures, delays may occur.
 We reserve the right to cancel service during inclement weather at any time, without advance notice.

-• Passengers may not board with large packages, only items that can be carried on and stowed easily.
+• Passengers may not board with large packages or hazardous materials, only items that can be carried on and stowed easily.
 However, we do allow car seats, small coolers, strollers, and personal mobility devices.

 • Cherokee Transit is not responsible for lost or stolen passes or personal items.
 However, if lost items are turned in, they will be available for owner pickup at our Cherokee office.